Stephanie Pratt: Fashion

 Pratt has been featured in several magazines such as the UK's FHM and OK!, and the US's Maxim, H, Us Weekly and Runway.
 She was signed to MiLk Model Management, a London modelling agency, in 2016.

 Pratt launched a jewelry collaboration with MeMe London in July 2015.
 She later became a permanent member of MeMe London's team and has hosted several events for the brand.
 In 2017, Pratt launched and modeled two collections for fashion brand Goddiva.
 The second collection titled "French Kiss Collection" included 40 pieces, such as floor length gowns and party dresses.
 Her third collection for the brand was released in fall 2018.

 Personal life

 Pratt is a Republican.
-In 2008, she voted for John McCain.
+She voted for John McCain in the 2008 United States presidential election.

 She has struggled with bulimia in the past due to the pressure to be thin stemming from appearing alongside very thin co-stars on the show.

 In April 2010, Pratt posed nude for PETA's "Be Nice to Bunnies" iPhone application, which is intended to help the public find stores and products that are kind to animals.